Audits: Real estate

 - Determine where branch office records are kept.

-- Review brokerage transaction files within the last 3 years, including:
+- Review brokerage transaction files within the last 3 years, including but not limited to:

 - Listing agreements